Héctor Pizana

-Héctor Pizana Pascual (born 7 February 1995) is a Spanish footballer who plays for Club Atlético Pulpileño as a goalkeeper.
+Héctor Pizana Pascual (born 7 February 1995) is a Spanish footballer who plays as a goalkeeper.

 Club career

 Born in Los Montesinos, Alicante, Valencian Community, Pizana finished his graduation with Valencia CF. On 18 July 2014 he moved to Albacete Balompié, being assigned to the reserves in Tercera División.

 On 19 August 2015 Pizana signed a new three-year deal with Alba.
 On 9 September he made his first team debut, starting in a 1–2 away loss against UE Llagostera, for the season's Copa del Rey.

 On 19 September 2015 Pizana made his Segunda División debut, starting and being sent off after committing a penalty in a 1–1 away draw against CD Mirandés.
 Ahead of the 2016–17 season, he was definitely promoted to the first team in Segunda División B.

 On 4 August 2017, Pizana was loaned to CD Guijuelo in the third division, for one year.
 In October, he suffered a serious knee injury which kept him out for the remainder of the season, and terminated his contract with Alba on 27 July 2018.

 On 29 July 2018, Pizana signed for CDA Navalcarnero in the third tier.